-Detailed Estimates of College Nannies, Sitters and Tutors Franchise Costs Based on Item 7 (Estimated Initial Investment) of College Nannies, Sitters and Tutors’ 2016 Franchise Disclosure Document
+Detailed Estimates of College Nannies + Sitters + Tutors Franchise Costs Based on Item 7 (Estimated Initial Investment) of College Nannies + Sitters + Tutors’ 2020 Franchise Disclosure Document

 2. Initial Marketing and Recruiting: $20,000

-- You must spend at least $20,000 on initial marketing.
+- You must spend at least $20,000 on initial marketing within the first 6 months of your operations.
 These funds must be spent according to the specifications in the Manual and will include expenses for the acquisition of a direct mail list, newspaper and magazine advertising, online marketing and recruitment, printing and postage costs.